 The appropriate person (or people) to be accountable to varies according to our situations and ministry.
 This may include someone who is a leader in our church or organisation, or a mentor.

-If our prophetic function is within the life of our local church that we are accountable to our church leadership regarding the expression of our prophetic gift in the church.
+If our prophetic function is within the life of our local church, then we are accountable to our church leadership regarding the expression of our prophetic gift in the church.
 (1 Cor 14)

 If we are working for a Christian organisation, our ministry accountability may be outside of our local church.
 However, even if we are engaged in an itinerant ministry, our local church pastors and leaders can have valuable input into our lives.
 When we minister into our own or another local church, we are also accountable for that ministry to the oversight of that church.